Search anything

 The project Wad van Waarde

 In the north of the Netherlands you will find a unique area.
-Here salt and fresh water mix, the horizon fades and sometimes the sea is land.
-Here everything grows, swims, flies and lives.
-Here borders disappear.
+A place where salt and fresh water mix, the horizon fades and sometimes the sea is land, where everything grows, swims, flies and lives and where borders disappear.

 In the Wadden area, designated as UNESCO World Heritage, everything comes together.
 And that offers opportunities.
 Here you will find a valuable nature reserve, breathtaking views and beautiful people.
 But here microplastics also flow into the sea, container ships transport their goods, biodiversity shrinks and the economy groans.
 The Wadden coast is the world in a nutshell or the canary in the coal mine.